 Sponsored by the National Security Agency and National Science Foundation, GenCyber is a 7-day, residential summer camp open to students of diverse cybersecurity experience.
 If accepted to the yearly camp cohort, campers will enjoy engaging, hands-on learning opportunities including classroom activities and field trips to NSA Georgia and the Fort Gordon Cyber Center of Excellence.

-Applications are now open for GenCyber 2021!
+Applications are now open through this Friday, April 30, for GenCyber 2021!
 Due to COVID-19 restrictions, this year's camp will be a non-residential day camp format this year, the week of June 21-25.

 A fancy word for summarizing or explaining in a way that is easily understood.

 Able to be inserted or removed from a project, each module has its own function interchangeable with other modules.